Sports in the New York metropolitan area: Major league sports

 Ice hockey in New York is also widely popular and closely followed.
-The New York Rangers play in Manhattan in the National Hockey League, calling Madison Square Garden home.
-The New York Islanders, play in UBS Arena in Belmont Park.
+There are three National Hockey League teams in the metro area.
+The New York Rangers play in Manhattan, calling Madison Square Garden home.
+The New York Islanders play in UBS Arena in Elmont.
 The New Jersey Devils also play in the New York metro area, playing in Newark, New Jersey.
-The Islanders' American Hockey League affiliate, the Bridgeport Sound Tigers, are based in southwest Connecticut.
+The Islanders' American Hockey League affiliate, the Bridgeport Islanders, are based in southwest Connecticut.
+As of 2024, New York Sirens of the Professional Women's Hockey League share the New Jersey Devils' home arena.

-In soccer, New York is represented by three teams in the top divisions for men and women, including the New York Red Bulls and New York City FC of Major League Soccer, and NJ/NY Gotham FC of the National Women's Soccer League.
-The Red Bulls play their home games at Red Bull Arena in Harrison, New Jersey, as does Gotham FC.
+In soccer, New York is represented by three teams in the top divisions for men and women, including the New York Red Bulls and New York City FC of Major League Soccer, and Gotham FC of the National Women's Soccer League.
+The Red Bulls play their home games at Sports Illustrated Stadium in Harrison, New Jersey, as does Gotham FC.
 New York City FC, a new team owned by Manchester City F.C. and the New York Yankees, joined MLS in 2015.
-NYCFC has plans to build a soccer-specific stadium within the five boroughs of the city and has developed an intra-city rivalry with the Red Bulls.
+NYCFC, which plays most home games at Yankee Stadium with a secondary home venue at Citi Field, has plans to build a soccer-specific stadium in Queens and instantly develop an intra-city rivalry with the Red Bulls.

-Regardless of where they actually play their home games, most of these teams carry the name of and represent the entire city or State of New York, except for the NBA's Brooklyn Nets, who play in and specifically represent the New York City borough of Brooklyn, and the NHL's New Jersey Devils, who have played their home games in New Jersey since their founding in the metropolitan area via relocation and have always been in direct competition with New York-based rivals, whereas the New York Red Bulls (MLS founding franchise once named New York/New Jersey MetroStars)–who have also always played in New Jersey–were the only major professional soccer team representing the metropolitan area during their first 19 seasons.
-The area's women's soccer club, NJ/NY Gotham FC, also uses the two sets of initials as the MetroStars once did, although listing New Jersey first (the governor of New Jersey is the club's primary owner).
+Regardless of where they actually play their home games, most of these teams carry the name of and represent the entire city or state of New York, except for the NBA's Brooklyn Nets, who play in and specifically represent the New York City borough of Brooklyn, and the NHL's New Jersey Devils, who have played their home games in New Jersey since their founding.
+The New York Red Bulls (MLS founding franchise originally named the "New York/New Jersey MetroStars") – who have also always played in New Jersey – were the only major professional soccer team representing the metropolitan area during their first 19 seasons, and the region's second MLS club, New York City FC, deliberately staked its identity to actually playing in the city, drawing its colors from the city flag and even featuring the flag itself on its uniforms.
+The area's women's soccer club, Gotham FC, also uses the two sets of initials as the MetroStars once did, although listing New Jersey first (the governor of New Jersey is the club's primary owner).